About us

 Our work

 We exist to prevent the annihilation of Indigenous peoples and secure their land rights.
-We work with tribes around the world, and our uncompromising campaigns are rooted in these deep and enduring relationships.
+We work with peoples around the world, and our uncompromising campaigns are rooted in these deep and enduring relationships.
 We offer them a platform to speak to the world, so that they can denounce the genocidal violence and racism they face on a daily basis.
 Through our lobbying, advocacy and public campaigns targeting powerful interests, we help defend the lives, lands and futures of people whose rights must be recognized.

 Our vision